oguzbilgic/oguzbilgic.github.com/_posts/2013-10-14-bitcoin-is-not-a-virtual-currency.md

 Bank is a virtualization layer for cash.
 They are basically WaaS, *Wallet as a Service*.
 They translate cash into bits and bytes to make the cash "virtual", so that the currency can be transferred between two parties using the internet.

 However, this comes with a cost which is that It is not decentralized anymore, meaning that without the banks two parties can't send or receive the money they own.

+## The Future

+Bitcoin, or it's derivatives are the future of medium of exchange.
+They will provide virtual and decentralized ways to exchange many different physical or virtual assets.
+They will also have other benefits like keeping the parties anonymous.
+As happened in the history, the decade old technologies/standards that people are used to limits their ability to make good estimations about the future.
+We have to forget a lot about our daily routines, if we wan't to get a better understanding of how this will change .
+Imagine yourself as the one of the first people who experienced the internet, Don't make the mistakes they have made.